Potassium aspartate

 Potassium aspartate is a potassium salt of L-aspartic acid, an amino acid, with the chemical formula KO2CCH(NH2)CH2CO2H*H2O.

-It is used as a dietary supplement to treat low potassium levels (hypokalemia) and high blood ammonia (hyperammonemia), and is under investigation as an adjunctive treatment for hypertension.
+The compound is used as a dietary supplement to treat low potassium levels (hypokalemia) and high blood ammonia (hyperammonemia), and is under investigation as an adjunctive treatment for hypertension.

-Potassium aspartate is also employed in cosmetics as a buffering agent and in research settings for electrophysiological studies.
+Potassium aspartate is also employed in cosmetics as a buffering agent.

+Potassium aspartate is also used in research settings for electrophysiological studies, as a chloride substitute in patch-clamp pipette solutions.

 Chemical properties

 Potassium aspartate is a white powder that is water-soluble.
-It consists of potassium cations (K⁺) bound to aspartate anion.
+It consists of potassium cations (K^{+}) bound to aspartate anion.
 The monohydrate form has a molecular weight of 171.19 g/mol.
 In supplements, each 450 mg capsule typically provides 99 mg of elemental potassium, equivalent to approximately 2.53 mEq.
-In research, Potassium aspartate is used in electrophysiological studies, such as in pipette solutions for voltage-clamp experiments, to maintain intracellular potassium levels and support ionic currents (e.g., Ca²⁺-activated K⁺ currents in gonadotropes).
+Potassium aspartate hemihydrate (C_{4}H_{6}KNO_{4}·½H_{2}O) has a molar mass of 180.20 g/mol and contains approximately 21.7% potassium by mass, or about 217 mg of elemental potassium per gram.
+For example, the 166.3 mg of potassium aspartate hemihydrate in one Panangin tablet (corresponding to 158 mg of the anhydrous salt) supplies 36.2 mg of K^{+}.
+In research, potassium aspartate is used in electrophysiological studies, such as in pipette solutions for voltage-clamp experiments, to maintain intracellular potassium levels and support ionic currents (for example, Ca^{2+}-activated K^{+} currents in gonadotropes).